tddpirate/androiddocker/README.md

 # androiddocker
 Android Studio in Docker container

-The repository was tested in Debian Jessie with Docker version 1.10.1, build 9e83765 installed from https://apt.dockerproject.org/repo, and with Docker version 1.10.3, build 20f81dd.
+Last time the repository was tested was in Debian Jessie with Docker version 1.11.0, build 4dc5990, installed from https://apt.dockerproject.org/repo.

 ## Two Docker Images